froilansam/ForumUla/readme.md

 ### Note
->This requires an internet connection because of css and jquery links
+    *This requires an internet connection because of css and jquery links *The default Admin Credential is:
+    >Username: **admin
+    >Password: **password

 ## Database